iblowmymind/material-madness/README.md

 ![Theme Version](https://img.shields.io/badge/version-1.5.7.2-blue)

 A little theme utilizing the material-darker color palette.
-Made for [Replugged](https://replugged.dev), but works mostly everywhere you can inject CSS.
+Made for [Replugged](https://replugged.dev), but works mostly everywhere you can inject CSS onto Discord. (so, it works in Replugged, OpenAsar, BetterDiscord and Stylus)

 ## Disclaimer